ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 |    ``medications_by_situation: 5.37.106``
 |    ``preoperative_medications: 5.37.106.127``

-The extraction program assigns the treecode ``5.37.106.500`` to the concept "preoperative_medications".
+Using this hierarchy as a guide, the extraction program assigns the treecode ``5.37.106.500`` to the concept "preoperative_medications".

-The final error that the extraction program corrects is for concept 745, 'appearance'.
+The final error that the extraction program corrects is for concept 745, "appearance".
 This entry has an invalid treecode and is an isolated concept at level 10.
 This strange entry is skipped entirely and is not written to the output files.